When to read this article

 This means:

-- Your second invoice from a vendor takes less correction time than your first
+- Your third invoice from a vendor takes less correction time than your first

-- Renaming a vendor once (e.g. fixing "Hetzner GmbH" → "Hetzner Online GmbH") fixes it permanently going forward
+- Renaming a vendor (e.g. fixing "Hetzner GmbH" → "Hetzner Online GmbH") fixes it going forward

 For the specific vendor-rename mechanics, see how to fix a misread vendor name.

-Vendor memory is per-company, not global.
+Vendor learning is per-company, not global.
 Two different companies in your account learn vendors independently.
-Vendor memory also propagates to your tax advisor's read-only view when they're invited — they see the corrected names, not the original raw extraction.
+The corrections also carry through to your tax advisor's view when they're invited — they see the corrected names, not the original raw extraction.

 What the AI cannot do (well)